-RIGS 557: Newport Sands (North)

-Statement of Interest: The cliffs immediately to the north of Newport Sands are composed of strongly cleaved and folded mudstones of Mid Ordovician age.
-The structural features in these rocks were produced by the late Caledonian earth movements that imposed a NE-SW trend on the fold axes in the region.
+RIGS 557: Newport Sands (North) Grid ref SN 054407 Statement of Interest -: The cliffs immediately to the north of Newport Sands are composed of strongly cleaved and folded mudstones of Mid Ordovician age.
+The structural features in these rocks were produced by the late Caledonian earth movements that imposed a north-east / south-west trend on the fold axes in the region.
 This is one of the few localities along the North Pembrokeshire coastline where the foreshore at the base of the cliffs is accessible at low tide so that it is possible to view the structures close up.
-Since it is also considered to be a particularly good example of folded Ordovician strata, it has been recorded by George, (2008) in his field guide to South Wales
+Since it is also considered to be a particularly good example of folded Ordovician strata, it has been recorded by George, (2008) in his field guide to South Wales 10 .

-RIGS 558: Caerbwdy Bay Quarries

-Statement of Interest: Caerbwdy Bay provides and excellent representative section through the Caerbwdy Sandstone of Lower Cambrian age (543-511 million years ago).
+Grid ref SM 767244 RIGS 558: Caerbwdy Bay Quarries Statement of Interest: Caerbwdy Bay provides and excellent representative section through the Caerbwdy Sandstone of Lower Cambrian age (543-511 million years ago).
 The purple sandstone is fine to medium grained, generally poorly sorted and often displays bioturbation features (burrowing in the sediment by organisms).
-The bedding units are up to 3 metres in thickness and since the sandstone is relatively homogenous, it makes good building stone.
+The bedding units are up to 3m- in thickness and since the sandstone is relatively homogenous, it makes good building stone.
 There are the remains of several disused stone quarries on the cliff top near the head of the bay.
 These quarries were used to build the 12th century cathedral of St Davids which is about 2km from Caerbwdy Bay.
 Restoration work on the cathedral in the 1970s resulted in the temporary reopening of some of the quarries.